MGessinger/Cascade/README.md

 ## Dependencies

 Cascade uses [Arb](https://arblib.org) to store complex numbers and [Flint](http://flintlib.org) to handle memory management.
-Therefore both of these libraries have to be installed in order to build Cascade.
+Therefore both of these libraries have to be installed in order to build Cascade, and also to build programs using Cascade!

 Jade uses [Nemo](https://nemocas.org), which adds a wrapper for Arblib to Julia.
 To use Jade, you must have Nemo installed.